-Please note that, due to the current rules on social distancing, the Council cannot guarantee that you will be permitted to attend the meeting in person.
-We are limited to the number of people permitted in the Council Chamber at any one time and the numbers of public speakers permitted in the room will vary for each meeting.
-Democratic Services will endeavour to ensure that public speaking places are allocated as fairly as possible and within the constraints of the places available.
+Please note that due to the current rules on social distancing, the Council cannot guarantee that you will be permitted to attend the meeting in person.
+There are limited places in the Council Chamber and the numbers of public speakers permitted in the room will vary for each meeting.

-All those attending the meeting in person must, sign in on the QR code for the building and promptly arrive at, and leave the venue.
+All those attending the meeting in person must, sign in on the QR code for the building and arrive/ leave the venue promptly.
 The hand sanitiser provided should be used and social distancing must be observed at all times.
-Further guidance on what to do on arrival will follow once your request to attend has been accepted.
+Further guidance on what to do on arrival will follow once your initial registration has been accepted.